 What should be the response of faithful Catholics and all of us at Canisius who work in support of this Catholic, Jesuit institution?

 In our mission and identity initiatives at Canisius, we have been clear that the Society of Jesus and its colleges and universities aspire to reflect a Vatican II Catholic Church, the Church of the Pastoral Constitution Gaudium et Spes, which recognized and encouraged the role of the laity in the life of the Church.
-There is a battle raging for the heart and soul of our Church and we, the laity, and we, Canisius College, must remain on the battlefield, fully engaged and committed to shaping its future.
+There is a battle raging for the heart and soul of our Church and we, the laity, and we, Canisius University, must remain on the battlefield, fully engaged and committed to shaping its future.

 We echo others in our call for prayers and discernment in the wake of this devastating news, but this is also a time for action.
-It is not Canisius College’s role to dictate what the Church must do, but for us, this is a time to reaffirm our mission, policies and actions to care for those in the Canisius family.
+It is not Canisius University’s role to dictate what the Church must do, but for us, this is a time to reaffirm our mission, policies and actions to care for those in the Canisius family.
 The college’s Standards of Ethical Conduct, Whistleblower Policy, and harassment policies, including Title IX, define Canisius’ position and procedures on any alleged and substantiated claims of misconduct.
 Services of the college’s Counseling Center, Employee Assistance Program, and Campus Ministry are available to anyone in need.
 Likewise, we must strengthen our resolve to stand in solidarity with those who are suffering.
 Fully repairing the pain that so many have endured may never be possible, but we must continuously love, comfort and protect the students, faculty, staff and alumni of Canisius, resolve to seek justice, and care for one another, especially the oppressed, and victims of abuse and neglect.